microsoft/botframework-cli/packages/dialog/README.md

 ## `bf dialog:merge PATTERNS`

 Merge `<kind>.schema` and `<kind>[.<locale>].uischema` definitions from a project and its dependencies into a single .schema for describing .dialog files and a per locale .uischema for describing how Composer shows them.
-For C#, ensures all nuget declarative resources in ExportedAssets are copied to ImportedAssets in the same location.
+If a dependent package has an ExportedAssets directory it is copied to ImportedAssets/<package> in the --imports directory.

 ```
 USAGE